suhas1602/recipe-management-system-frontend/README.md

 This is the frontend for my Recipe Management API repository (https://github.com/suhas1602/recipe-management-system).
-This is a SPA made with React.js.
+This is a SPA made with React.js.\
+Go to https://frontend.suhaspasricha.com to see the app in action.

 ## Development